cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 ### One integration test

-Since you have setup the whole tests to work as integrated, why not create one integration test that makes use of it, in the same file?
+Since you have setup the tests to work as integrated, why not create one integration test that makes use of it, in the same file?
 Test the first case of the battery, which is the initial situation anyway:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/x/checkers/keeper/grpc_query_can_play_move_test.go#L177-L183]
 func (suite *IntegrationTestSuite) TestCanPlayAfterCreate() {